openshift/elasticsearch-operator/docs/HACKING.md

 ## Image customization

 The operator is designed to work with `quay.io/openshift-logging/elasticsearch6` image.
-To use a different image, edit `manifests/image-references` before deployment, or edit the environment variable in the Elasticsearch Operator csv after deployment. e.g. `oc edit csv -n openshift-operators-redhat elasticsearch-operator.v4.6.0`.
+To use a different image edit `config/manager/manage.yaml` and re-run `make bundle`.

 ## Storage configuration